gabrielgiordan/blueprintdao/README.md

 | enum 			|		|           | Timestamp |          |		    |

 #Finally
-The **BlueprintDao** is still in progress, so I cannot guarantee anything.<br/>
+The **BlueprintDao** is still in progress, so I cannot guarantee anything.
 Any grammar errors, contact me.
-My native language is Portuguese.<br/>
+My native language is Portuguese.
 Also any suggestions, support and collaboration requests, I'll be very grateful to attend.

 Greetings from Brazil!